quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-electron-apps/configuring-electron.md

 title: Configuring Electron
 desc: (@quasar/app-vite) How to manage your Electron apps with Quasar CLI.
 related:
-  - /quasar-cli-vite/quasar-config-js
+  - /quasar-cli-vite/quasar-config-file
 ---
 We'll be using Quasar CLI to develop and build an Electron App.
 The difference between building a SPA, PWA, Mobile App or an Electron App is simply determined by the "mode" parameter in "quasar dev" and "quasar build" commands.

 But first, let's learn how we can configure the Electron build.

-## quasar.config.js
+## quasar.config file
-You may notice that `/quasar.config.js` contains a property called `electron`.
+You may notice that the `/quasar.config` file contains a property called `electron`.

 ```js
 // should you wish to change default files